An Open-label Study to Investigate ECUR-506 in Male Babies Less Than 9 Months of Age With Neonatal Onset OTC Deficiency

 - Known or suspected major organ injury/dysfunction/anomalies.

-- Vital sign abnormalities
+- Vital sign and laboratory abnormalities outside of reference ranges.

 - Treatment with any other gene therapy or gene editing therapy